jdeitmerg/nanda-devi/README.md

-# About
+# Nanda Devi

-This is a simple CPU which was written to learn VHDL.
+Nanda Devi is a simple CPU which was written to learn VHDL.
 The CPU is functional in simulation, however it is not yet completely tested.

 The structure of the CPU is not designed to be efficient or nice to